How to Improve Employee Performance with an Online College Degree

 - To assess an employee’s performance against the goals of the position

-- To work to improve the employee’s performance by naming specific areas for improvement, developing a plan aimed at improving these areas, supporting the employee’s efforts at improvement via feedback and assistance, and ensuring the employee’s involvement and commitment to improving his or her performance.
+- To work to improve the employee’s performance by naming specific areas for improvement, developing a plan aimed at improving these areas, supporting the employee’s efforts at improvement, and ensuring the employee’s commitment to improvement.

 Types of Performance Appraisal

 - Traditional: A traditional performance appraisal involves a manager sitting down with an employee and discussing performance for the previous performance period, which is typically a single year.
-Performance is rated and the discussion centers on the manager’s observations of the employee’s abilities and performance of tasks in the job description.
 Ratings are often tied to salary percentage increases.

 - Self–Appraisal: Self-appraisal refers to employees taking responsibility for their performance and development goals by assessing their own achievements and failures.
-Employees prepare themselves for discussing these points with their managers.
-Self-appraisal can be used with or alongside other types of performance appraisal, but cannot substitute for an assessment of the employee’s performance by a manager.
+Self-appraisal can be used alongside other types of performance appraisal, but cannot replace an assessment of the employee’s performance by a manager.

-- Employee–Initiated Reviews: This review system informs employees that they can ask for a review from their managers; it is not, however, meant to replace a conventional review process.
+- Employee–Initiated Reviews: With this review system, employees can ask for a review from their managers; but it is not meant to replace a conventional review process.
 The review system can promote an attitude of self-management among workers.
 While adherents contend that it promotes regular communication between employees and their managers, critics say communication is dependent on employees’ initiative, which is less than ideal for employees who are quiet or lack confidence.

-- 360–Degree Feedback: This refers to feedback provided by the manager, different people or departments an employee interacts with (peer evaluation), external customers and the employee.
+- 360–Degree Feedback: This refers to feedback provided by the manager, different people or departments an employee interacts with (peer evaluation), external customers, and the employee.
 It also includes employee-generated feedback on management performance.
 In 360-degree feedback, an employee’s performance is observed by those who work most closely with that employee.
-The feedback itself can be provided informally or included in the performance review.

 - Talent: There is competitive pressure to upgrade talent management efforts.
 Not only does development lead to better workers, but retaining skilled workers is more difficult if talent management is another “dissatisfier” that drives employees away.
-Annual reviews are firmly on that list, because the process is reviled and the focus on numerical ratings interferes with the learning that people need and want.
-Organizations need to move away from that focus and concentrate on developing people instead.
+Organizations need to focus on developing people, rather than numerical ratings.

 - Innovation: Innovation in business is what agility is to the employee performance review.
 As part of GE’s business strategy based on innovation, the company borrows agile techniques for performance management.
 Now, instead of only end-of-year summary discussions, the goal is to push frequent conversations with employees and managers.
 These “touchpoints” revisit two basic questions: “What am I doing that I should keep doing?
 And what am I doing that I should change?”
 This process takes annual goals and replaces them with shorter-term “priorities.”

 - Performance: Eliminating appraisals’ focus on individual accountability makes it easier to foster teamwork, improving overall performance.
-This is the case at retail companies like Sears and Gap.
-Employees work together to keep shelves stocked and manage customer flow.
+At retail companies like Sears and Gap, employees work together to keep shelves stocked and manage customer flow.
 In these environments, traditional appraisal systems don’t enhance performance at the team level or help track collaboration.
 Gap supervisors still provide year-end assessments, but only to summarize performance discussions that occur throughout the year and to set pay increases accordingly; goals are short-term.
 Gap reports far more satisfaction with this performance process and the company has had the best-ever completion of store-level goals.

 Pursuing a Career in Business Administration